12 Best Rangefinders For Bow Hunting in 2023 – Reviews And Buying Guide

 Here's a video where you can learn more about the features of the Leupold RX FullDraw Rangefinder.

-With an accurate range spanning from 5 yards to 1,000 yards, the Vortex Impact is a no frills rangefinder that gets the job done at less than half the price of its aforementioned Vortex and Leupold counterparts.
+With an accurate range spanning from 5 yards to 1,000 yards, the Vortex Intrepid is a no frills rangefinder that gets the job done at less than half the price of its aforementioned Vortex and Leupold counterparts.

 We found ourselves primarily using the HCD (horizontal component distance) mode, which has an impressive angle compensation feature that came in handy when hunting from tree stands.